List of Bleach characters: Wandenreich

-The Wandenreich (Vandenraihi) is a secret empire of Quincies ruled by Yhwach and are the main antagonists in the final storyline of the series.
+The Wandenreich (Vandenraihi) is a secret empire of Quincies ruled by Yhwach and are the primary antagonistic force in the final storyline of the Bleach series.
 The empire's military attire usually consists of long white trench coats fitted with numerous buttons, a cape, a belt (usually a piece individual to each member), and a five-pointed cross, the Quincy Zeichen, somewhere upon the uniform.
 The Wandenreich named its society from the act of hiding itself and its fortress Silbern (Jirubān) within a pocket dimension in the Seireitei's shadows called Schatten Bereich (Shatten Beraihi).
 Apparently founded by the survivors of the Quincy massacre a millennium ago, the Wandenreich have been preparing to exact revenge on the Soul Reapers once amassing enough power to do so once their leader is revived.
 In the aftermath of Aizen's defeat, the Wandenreich conquered Hueco Mundo and captured numerous Arrancars (including the former Espada Tier Harribel) to serve as their personal Vanguards and foot soldiers.
 The Wandereich orchestrated two invasions on the Soul Society, the first leading to the notable deaths of Squad One's Lieutenant Chōjirō Sasakibe and Head-Captain Yamamoto.
 After absorbing the Soul King and altering the Royal Palace by submerging it with the Silbern, renaming it the Wahr Welt (Vāruveruto), the Wandenreich planned to create a new world order, which would require a total genocide by destroying the Soul Society, the Real World and Hueco Mundo.
 However, after absorbing Ichigo's powers and the last two Sternritter survivors, Yhwach reveals his true goal was to eliminate all life in existence for bringing ruin and death to all living begins (including his children, the Quincys) for all eternity.

 Quilge Opie leads one of the many Jagdarmee (Yākutoarumē) groups that hunt Arrancars.
 The Wandenreich also includes the Soldat (Zorudāto) serving as low-ranking soldiers sent to exterminate the remaining enemy soldiers after the elite force, the Sternritter (Shuterunrittā), have done defeating them.
 Four of the Sternritters, known as the Schutzstaffel (Shuttsushutafferu) are additionally handpicked by Yhwach to serve as his personal bodyguards.